 Empower Simcoe employs over 550 full-time and part-time staff making it one of the larger employers in Simcoe County.
 There are six administration sites and 41 residential sites.

 Empower Simcoe responds to community needs through inclusive supports and services that enhance the quality of all lives.

 As an organization dedicated to service, we work mindfully to empower individual goals, while treating everyone with respect and dignity.

 Our mission is to empower people to lead a full and inclusive life, by providing the highest quality of services.
 We are a welcoming organization that provides everyone with the opportunity to Be, Belong, and Thrive.

-In building inclusive communities that are accepting of all their members and give each member a voice.
+We are accepting of all people and give each a voice.